emotion-tuning/sdk/README.md

       <!-- emotion widget end -->
       ```

-   3. Paste it to the desired place in your HTML
+   3. Paste it to the desired place in your HTML - be it a WordPress template, HTML template or any other file that generates HTML that you must have downloaded from your server.
    4. Copy lines between

       ```HTML